Illustrator ® BrushesTweet

-16,000 Brushes collection for Adobe ® Illustrator CC CS6, CS5.5 CS5 CS4 CS3 CS2 CS1 10 (Illustrator 16-10) - a huge selection of unique and exciting colorful brush strokes for use throughout the application.
-All the Illustrator brushes are vector designs, all for any size of work.
-The Illustrator brushes are all in standard AI format - all are very easy to load and install into the application via the brushes palette.
-The Illustrator brushes are for commercial use, all royalty-free, use them to create items for sale.
-Use them create logos, books, templates, kits, documents, packaging, wrapping, surf boards, fashions, ceramics and much more.
-All the Illustrator brushes are by graphicxtras.com (Andrew Buckle).
+16,000 Brushes collection for Adobe ® Illustrator CC CS6, CS5.5 CS5 CS4 CS3 CS2 CS1 10 (Illustrator 16-10).
+The Illustrator brushes also work well in the latest version of the Adobe Creative Cloud.
+The Illustrator brushes also work in the standalone versions of Illustrator 16 - 10.
+The collection is a huge selection of unique and exciting colorful brush strokes for use throughout the application.
+The brushes can be modified in 1000s of ways as well as used as a source for millions of new and unique brush strokes.
+All the Illustrator brushes are vector designs and can be used for any size of work, so you can use the powerful stroke designs for icons as well as on huge bill boards as well as anything in between.
+You can also re-size the brushes as well as rotate them and transform and slant and shear and warp the Illustrator brushes.
+Many different Illustrator brushes designs are included in the set such as crescent brushes, wavy Illustrator brushes, dots and blot brushes, rows of Illustrator brushes, bits and pieces brushes, 3D Illustrator brushes, ink Illustrator brushes, hexagon brushes, heart brushes, diamond brushes, doodle brushes, Christmas themed brushes, curved Illustrator brushes, embellishment and swirl brushes, frame brushes and many more for Illustrator (you can see all the designs via the brushes document above).
+The Illustrator brushes are all in standard AI format - all are very easy to load and install into the application via the brushes palette in Illustrator.
+Once you have selected the brushes, you can then modify the Illustrator brushes, apply them to text and paths and frames as well as much more.
+You can combine the Illustrator brushes as well as use them as a source for Adobe ® Illustrator swatches and symbols.
+You can create paths with multiple brushes, you can export the brush designs and use them in Photoshop, you can use width profiles to further modify the brushes.
+A truly amazing collection of super colorful designs that can be used in countless ways.
+The Illustrator brushes are for commercial (CU4CU), use them to create items for sale.
+Use the Illustrator brushes to create logos, books, templates, kits, documents, packaging, wrapping, surf boards, fashions, ceramics and much more.
+All the Illustrator brushes are by Andrew Buckle / graphicxtras.com.
 The Illustrator brushes are spread over many different AI file - the entire collection runs to approximate 132MB of brushes.
 The brushes are a mix of Illustrator scatter brushes, artistic brushes and more.
-You can also use the strokes as a source for normal vector resources / paths as well as sources for other tools within the application.
-The Illustrator brushes are all applied via the brushes tool in the Illustrator toolbox.
-The brushes can be used on the PC and MAC OS X. If you have any questions about the uses of the brush strokes, please contact us on firstname.lastname@example.org.
+The Illustrator brushes can be used on the PC (windows 8 windows 7, XP etc) and MAC OS X (Mountain Lion Lion, Snow Leopard, Leopard etc).
+If you have any questions about the uses of the Illustrator brush strokes, please contact us on firstname.lastname@example.org.
 Always happy to help with any questions about the strokes - as well as send additional samplers.
 Adobe and Illustrator are registered trademarks of Adobe Systems Incorporated.
-If you want to see the brushes in the set, please check out the thumbnail link / product name above
+If you want to see the brushes in the set, please check out the thumbnail link / product name above.
+On buying the Illustrator brushes set, you receive the download link to the brushes and documentation and much more.

 How do I convert Illustrator brushes to another resource type (seamless tiles,) or to raster format